Timsword/Timsword/README.md

 ### Hi there 👋
 🔭 I’m currently working about
 <br>
--API technologies with ASP.NET, Angular and PostgreSQL.
+-Web development with ASP.NET, Angular and PostgreSQL.
 <br>
 -Computer vision for face and humand detection.